Rachid Hanna, PhD

 3. Biotechnology Laboratories

-- Tissue culture laboratory that serves as an entry point for the introduction of new crop germplasm and conservation, multiplication, and distribution of selected varieties.
+- Tissue culture laboratory that is as an entry point for the introduction of new crop germplasm and conservation, propagation and distribution of selected varieties.

 - Modern molecular biology laboratory to support diagnostic and diversity studies of pests and diseases.